UNCG-CSE/Budget_Text_Analysis/README.md

 ## Goals
    * Understand the budget text data and analyze its scope.
-   * Use Topic Modelling techniques to discover abstract topics.
+   * Use topic modelling techniques to discover abstract topics.
-   * Use Sentiment analysis to identify and extract subjective information.
+   * Use NLP methods such as sentiment analysis to extract subjective information.
-   * Leverage Machine Learning to find similarities between the documents.
+   * Leverage Machine Learning to find similarities between the budget documents.
    * Develop a text generation  tool.

 ## Contributors